Prompt Declaration Language

 Rancher Desktop.

-We can also pass initial data to the interpreter to populate variables used in a PDL program, as follows:
+We can pass initial data to the interpreter to populate variables used in a PDL program, as follows:

 pdl --data <JSON-or-YAML-data> <my-example>